 Field Description Enable Stress Test Click Enable to create a simple stress test.
 With this enabled, no conversation ID is displayed.
-Concurrent Threads Enter the number of concurrent threads on which the invocations should be sent.
+Concurrent Threads Enter the number of concurrent threads on which to send the invocations.
 The default is 5 threads.
 Loops per Thread Enter the number of times to invoke the operation.
 The default is 10 times.
 Delay in Milliseconds Specify the delay of milliseconds to wait between operation invocations.
 The default is 1000 milliseconds (1 second).